You are here: Start » User Interface » Creating Deep Learning Model

 Important features:

-• Current Model directory – located in the bottom toolbar; allows you to switch a model being in another directory or to simply see which model you are actually working on.
+• Current Model directory – located in the bottom toolbar; allows you to switch to a model in another directory or to simply see which model you are actually working on.

-• Show Model Details button – located next to the previous control; allows you to display information on the current model and save them to a file.
+• Show Model Details button – located next to the previous control; allows you to display information about the current model and save it to a file.

-• Train & Resume buttons – allow you to start training or resume it in case you have changed some of training parameters.
+• Train & Resume buttons – allow you to start training or resume training in case you have changed some of training parameters (except for Convert to Grayscale value).

 • Saving buttons:

-• Save – saves the current model in chosen location.
+• Save – saves the current model in a chosen location.

 • Save & Exit – saves the model and then exits the Deep Learning Editor.

-• Exit Without Saving – exits the editor, but the model is not being saved.
+• Exit Without Saving – exits the editor, but the model is not saved.

 Open automatic training window button – allows you to prepare a training series for different parameters.
 If you are not sure, which parameter settings will give you the best result, you can prepare a combination for each value to compare the results.
 The test parameters can be prepared automatically with Generate new grid or manually entered.
 After setting the parameters you need to start the test.
 The settings and the results are shown in the grid, one row for one model.

-Generate new grid – prepares the search grid for the given parameters.
+• Generate new grid – prepares the search grid for the given parameters.
 Only parameters chosen in Show columns are available.
-The values should be separated with ; sign.
+The values should be separated with a semicolon (;).

-Duplicate rows – duplicates a training parameters configuration.
-If the parameters inside the row won't be modified, this model will use the same settings twice for the training.
+• Duplicate rows – duplicates a training parameters configuration.
+If the parameters inside the row aren't modified, this model will use the same settings twice for the training.

-Import from editor – copies the training parameters from Editor Window to the last search grid row.
+• Import from editor – copies the training parameters from the Editor Window to the last search grid row.

 • Export grid to CSV file – exports the grid of training parameters to a CSV file.